 There are "great efforts" currently being made to highlight the importance of Spanish and language technologies in general in the future of AI.
 PangeaMT's CEO mentions the Plan for the Promotion of Language Technologies, an initiative of the Secretariat of State for Digital Advancement and the EU's new NTEU project, gathering 15 million quality sentences for machine learning into all the EU's official languages but English to create neural machine translation engines for Public Administrations.
 "The Plan is one of the greatest efforts of Spain to connect the university world of research in language technologies with the corporate world, which is adopting language solutions at dizzying speed in internal and external processes to become more efficient".

 "But we have to be prepared for what's to come.
-In the coming years we will see how virtual assistants and personal assistants who use voice as an interface will modify the way we understand until today of building brands, of creating relationships in a conversational environment, of generating experiences and content or of selling and serving customers", concludes Manuel.
+In the coming years, we will see how virtual assistants and personal assistants who use voice as an interface will modify the way we understand until today of building brands, creating relationships in a conversational environment, generating experiences and content, or selling and serving customers", concludes Manuel.

 Spanish figures 7.6% of the world's population is Spanish-speaking: 580 million people.